Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

-As the electric field is convolved with the antenna response, which depends on the arrival direction of the air shower, the resolution of our method is inherently influenced by directionality.
+As the electric field is convolved with the antenna response, which depends on the arrival direction of the air shower, the resolution of our method exhibits inherent direction-related uncertainties.
 Different types of antennas are sensitive to different incident angles, leading to natural, albeit small, variations in precision.
 This directional dependency is illustrated in Figure \ref{fig:dir_cmp}.

-For both antennas, total $\psi_{68}$ of the relative error distribution of the Hilbert peak of the reconstructed electric field varies symmetrically with respect to the azimuth angle at \(\pi\)/2, ranging from 0 to \(\pi\).
-It initially increases and then decreases, mirroring the symmetric nature of the antenna responses, both in the \(\theta\)- and\(\phi\)-polarizations, as shown in Figure \ref{fig:response_60MHz} on appendix \ref{Responses}.
-Specifically, in the \(\theta\)-component, the effective length decreases from 0 to \(\pi\)/2, while in the \(\phi\)-component, it increases within the same range.
-The interplay between these two components results in the observed initial rise and subsequent decline in resolution.
+For the PEA of the reconstructed electric field in both antenna configurations, $W_{\psi_{68}}$ of the relative error distribution varies symmetrically with respect to the azimuth angle of $\pi$/2.
+For the range from 0 to $\pi$, it first rises and subsequently declines, mirroring the symmetric nature of the antenna responses in both the $\theta$- and $\varphi$-polarizations, as shown in Figure \ref{fig:response_60MHz} of appendix \ref{Responses}.
+Specifically, in the $\varphi$-component, which dominates the electric field amplitude, the equivalent length increases when the azimuth angle is smaller than $\pi$/2 and decreases when the azimuth angle is larger than $\pi$/2, despite the opposite behavior observed in the $\theta$-component.

-However, the relationship between zenith angle and precision differs between the two antennas.
-For the dipole antenna, precision decreases as the zenith angle increases, which is primarily due to the reduced signal strength at larger zenith angles, even though the effective length of the dipole antenna shows only a small increase with increasing zenith angle (see left panel of Figure \ref{fig:response_60MHz} in Appendix \ref{Responses}).
-In contrast, for the HORIZON antenna, the precision does not follow a consistent trend with zenith angle, there is a small dip around 80° (see left panel of Figure \ref{fig:dir_dep_fix} in Appendix \ref{dir_fix}).
-This is because the antenna response (see right panel of Figure \ref{fig:response_60MHz} in Appendix \ref{Responses}), is non-monotonic across whole zenith range.
+For the dipole antenna, precision {presented by $W_{\psi_{68}}$} decreases as the zenith angle increases, which is primarily due to the reduced signal strength at larger zenith angles, even though the equivalent length of the dipole antenna shows a small increase with increasing zenith angle (see left panel of Figure \ref{fig:response_60MHz} in Appendix \ref{Responses}).
+In contrast, for the HORIZON antenna, the precision does not follow a consistent trend with zenith angle, there is a small dip around 80$^\circ$ (see left panel of Figure \ref{fig:dir_dep_fix} in Appendix \ref{dir_fix}).
+This is because the antenna response, is non-monotonous across the full zenith-angle range (see right panel of Figure \ref{fig:response_60MHz} in Appendix \ref{Responses}).
 Consequently, the complex variations in precision are influenced by both the irregular antenna response and the changes in signal strength.